Evolving test instances of the Hamiltonian completion problem: Conclusion

 \section{Conclusion}

 Generating or selecting a solid set of test instances is key when comparing algorithms.
 However, randomly generating instances or using standard graph generators can result in a lack of diversity and difficulty.
 Using established benchmark instances can also play a part in the over-tuning of algorithms.
-For these reasons we used a novel methodology which utilizes an evolutionary algorithm to generate diverse and challenging instances.
-We applied this method to the Hamiltonian Completion Problem in order to compare the performance of Concorde to the performance of a multi-start local search algorithm.
-We were able to generate a very diverse set of instances, which allowed us to gain new insights into both algorithms.
+For these reasons we used a novel methodology which utilizes evolutionary algorithms to generate diverse and challenging instances.
+We applied this method to the Hamiltonian Completion Problem in order to compare the performance of \textit{Concorde} to the performance of a multi-start local search algorithm.
+We were able to generate a very diverse set of instances by first evolving in instance hardness and then filling in the landscape, which allowed us to gain new insights into both algorithms.
 Visualizing the instance space provided a better understanding of their strengths and weaknesses and showed that standard graph generators have a limited footprint.
-We were also able to predict algorithm performance based on the location of an instance in the landscape.
+It also demonstrated that reducing dimensions retains key characteristics, including the ability to predict algorithm performance based on the location of an instance in the landscape.
 In summary, our work has provided an instance space analysis of a combinatorial optimization problem, further supporting this methodology.
+This can help researchers to develop better solvers, further optimize existing ones, and help in benchmarking.

 Future research could experiment with another solver, for example using Lin-Kernighan-Helsgaun and analyzing its performance in the landscape.
+Using different evolutionary operators can also be interesting.
 Another interesting idea that was not explored in this paper is the extrapolation of our newly gained insights to larger graphs.
 For example, whether or not graphs with a few thousand nodes can be projected onto the same landscape and if our current classifier would be able to predict algorithm performance with reasonable accuracy.